Tobionecenobi/SEB/README.md

 c++ -O2 -c -IFOLDER/SEB/SEB code.cpp
 c++  code.o  -lseb -lgsl -lgslcblas -lm -lginac -LFOLDER/SEB/build  -o myexecutable
 ```
-where the user manually has to specify the location of the header files (FOLDER/SEB/SEB/) and the library (FOLDER/SEB/build/), where you should modify FOLDER to fit your local environment.
-Note its important the object file is specified before the libraries.
+where the user manually has to specify the location of the header files (FOLDER/SEB/SEB/ is the folder where SEB.hpp is located) and the library (FOLDER/SEB/build/ is the folder where libseb.a is located), where you should modify FOLDER to fit your local environment.
+Note its important the object file is specified before the libraries when compiling.

 ## Contributing